chinamike65/hugo-tuolesi/content/book5/book5en.md

 "Sa" means sattva, which means brave.
 He is very brave in saving sentient beings.
 He is a bodhisattva.

-Why does everyone worship the Bodhisattva, because the Bodhisattva is very brave in saving sentient beings, he can give up himself for all sentient beings, everything he does is for the sake of all sentient beings, and there is no selfishness at all, so everyone will worship the Bodhisattva.
+Why does everyone worship the Bodhisattva, because the Bodhisattva is very brave in saving sentient beings, he can give himself up for all sentient beings, everything he does is for the sake of all sentient beings, and there is no selfishness at all, so everyone will worship the Bodhisattva.

-There is a story in the word "view" of Guanzizai.
+There is a story in the word "view" of Avalokitesvara.

-Before the Avalokitesvara Bodhisattva became a Buddha, he worshiped Amitabha as his teacher, and in front of Amitabha he developed his bodhicitta and vowed: I will save all sentient beings, and I will become a Buddha.
+Before the Avalokitesvara Bodhisattva became a Buddha, he served Amitabha as his teacher, and in front of Amitabha he developed his bodhicitta and vowed:

+I will save all sentient beings, and I will become a Buddha.
 If I have not saved all sentient beings, I will not become a Buddha.
 The petals are split into a thousand petals.

-After making an oath, Avalokitesvara Bodhisattva first saved all beings in the path of hungry ghosts, and he saves many sentient beings in the path of hungry ghosts every day.
+After making this oath, Avalokitesvara Bodhisattva first saved all beings in the path of hungry ghosts, and he saves many sentient beings in the path of hungry ghosts every day.

-Thousands of years later, once, Avalokitesvara Bodhisattva thought: "The sentient beings in the path of hungry ghosts should be finished.
+Thousands of years later, Avalokitesvara Bodhisattva thought: "The sentient beings in the path of hungry ghosts should be finished.
 When we go to the top of Mount Sumeru, there are still as many sentient beings in the path of hungry ghosts as before."

 Avalokitesvara Bodhisattva was very disappointed, and suddenly had a retreat.

 As soon as the bodhicitta retreats, the head is split into ten petals, and the body is split into a thousand petals.

-At this time, Amitabha Buddha immediately went to Avalokitesvara Bodhisattva and said to Avalokitesvara Bodhisattva, "You have to develop bodhicitta more bravely, and I will bless you to save sentient beings."
+At this time, Amitabha Buddha immediately went to Avalokitesvara Bodhisattva and said, "You have to develop bodhicitta more bravely, and I will bless you to save sentient beings."

 The head of Avalokitesvara Bodhisattva split into ten petals, and Amitabha Buddha blessed it to become the ten heads of Avalokitesvara Bodhisattva, and a head of Amitabha Buddha was added on top to form eleven heads.

 The body was split into a thousand petals, each one of which was blessed by Amitabha Buddha and formed a hand, and each hand formed an eye.
 This is the origin of Avalokitesvara Bodhisattva.

 The word "guan" means that Guanyin Bodhisattva observes the living beings in the six realms day and night with a thousand eyes of wisdom to see what kind of sufferings they have, what kind of pain they have, and whether there is an opportunity to cut off suffering and karmic obstacles, and eliminate suffering.
 Has the opportunity come?

 Once the opportunity comes, Guanyin Bodhisattva will immediately come to bless all beings.

 "Freedom" means being at ease in body, speech, and mind.